Ambitwistor Strings in Six and Five Dimensions: Ambitwistors in six dimensions

 In six dimensions, the (complexified) Lorentz group SO$(6,\C)$ is locally isomorphic to SL$(4,\C)$.
-The two independent Weyl spinor representations transform in the fundamental and anti-fundamental of SL$(4.\C)$ and we denote them by $\mathbb{S}^\sA$ and $\mathbb{S}_\sA$, where $A=0,\ldots,3$.
-The chiral Pauli $\sigma$-matrices are $4\times4$ antisymmetric matrices $\sigma^{\sA\sB}_\mu$.
-This is the highest dimension where the chiral gamma-matrices provide an isomorphism from Minkowski vectors two-index spinors that, in 6d, are skew.
+The two independent Weyl spinor representations transform in the fundamental and anti-fundamental of SL$(4,\C)$ and we denote them by $\mathbb{S}^\sA$ and $\mathbb{S}_\sA$, where $A=0,\ldots,3$.
+The chiral Pauli $\sigma$-matrices are $4\times4$ antisymmetric matrices $\sigma^{\sA\sB}_\mu$ for each $\mu$.
+This is the highest dimension in which the chiral gamma-matrices provide an isomorphism from Minkowski space vectors to two-index spinors and in 6d these are skew.
 We will therefore represent six-dimensional vectors as skew spinors $V^{\sA\sB} = \gamma^{\sA\sB}_\mu V^\mu$.
 In particular, complexified space-time $\C^6$ itself may be described with coordinates $x^{\sA\sB} = x^{[\sA\sB]}$ in which the flat metric is

 where $\varepsilon_{\sA\sB\sC\sD}=\varepsilon_{[\sA\sB\sC\sD]}$ is the Levi-Civita symbols for SL$(4,\C)$.
 This metric allows us to raise and lower pairs of skew indices; note that there is no natural way to raise or lower a single spinor index.